GaryManv/SQL-Project/cleaning_data.md

- 5.1) select * from analytics where userid is not null select * from analytics where timeonsite is not null select * from analytics where units_sold is not null select * from analytics where units_sold is  null 5.2)
+ 5.1) select * from analytics where userid is not null select * from analytics where timeonsite is not null select * from analytics where units_sold is not null select * from analytics where units_sold is  null 5.2) select distinct on (visitid) analytics.* from analytics order by visitid